My decision to join a charity building project abroad

 “Working side by side in the heat to provide a home for a family creates mutual respect.”

-The opportunity to sit and talk in the evening was a great way to discuss the different things we were feeling.
-We could also discuss what made us proud: for some it was overcoming a challenge, for some it was seeing the joy of the local children, and for others it was seeing the home progress over the week.
+The opportunity to sit and talk in the evening was a great way to discuss the different feelings.
+We could also discuss what made us proud.
+For some it was overcoming a challenge.
+For some it was seeing the joy of the local children, and for others it was seeing the home progress over the week.

 Following the trip, friendships were made and the team met up from time to time to reminisce.
 Having people to share your feelings with when you return helps to process the experience.
-Whilst trips are filled with happiness and a sense of achievement, they may make you re-evaluate your position in life and these feelings can feel strange.
-Also having colleagues that you can talk to helps you to adjust back to day to day life without losing the enthusiasm you felt.
+Trips are filled with happiness and a sense of achievement.
+They may make you re-evaluate your position in life and these feelings can feel strange.
+Having colleagues you can talk to helps you to adjust back to day to day life without losing enthusiasm you felt.

-Being part of a corporate house build gave me the chance to help build homes for those in need, to meet colleagues that I would have never engaged with otherwise, to forge long-standing friendships, and it made me incredibly proud to work for my employers.
+Being part of a corporate house build gave me the chance to help build homes for those in need.
+Also the chance to meet colleagues that I would have never engaged with otherwise.
+I forged long-standing friendships, and it made me incredibly proud to work for my employers.

 Watch Aon’s video about their trip to Zambia to see what a corporate build really looks like…